v-cakoll/docs.pl-pl/docs/framework/winforms/controls/display-more-than-one-month-wf-monthcalendar-control.md

 - MonthCalendar control [Windows Forms], formatting display ms.assetid: d197caa2-38a5-4cb4-acc3-562130c2ace3
 ms.openlocfilehash: 79100b52d8e0a5b651edb9d6555a4497287ed858
-ms.sourcegitcommit: 5b6d778ebb269ee6684fb57ad69a8c28b06235b9
+ms.sourcegitcommit: 0be8a279af6d8a43e03141e349d3efd5d35f8767
-ms.translationtype: MT
+ms.translationtype: HT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 04/08/2019
+ms.lasthandoff: 04/18/2019
 ms.locfileid: "59209557"
 ---
-# <a name="how-to-display-more-than-one-month-in-the-windows-forms-monthcalendar-control"></a><span data-ttu-id="c17d1-102">Instrukcje: wyświetlanie większej niż jeden liczby miesięcy w kontrolce MonthCalendar formularzy systemu Windows</span><span class="sxs-lookup"><span data-stu-id="c17d1-102">How to: Display More than One Month in the Windows Forms MonthCalendar Control</span></span>
+# <a name="how-to-display-more-than-one-month-in-the-windows-forms-monthcalendar-control"></a><span data-ttu-id="519a4-102">Instrukcje: wyświetlanie większej niż jeden liczby miesięcy w kontrolce MonthCalendar formularzy systemu Windows</span><span class="sxs-lookup"><span data-stu-id="519a4-102">How to: Display More than One Month in the Windows Forms MonthCalendar Control</span></span>
-<span data-ttu-id="c17d1-103">Formularze Windows <xref:System.Windows.Forms.MonthCalendar> formant może wyświetlić maksymalnie 12 miesięcy w danym momencie.</span><span class="sxs-lookup"><span data-stu-id="c17d1-103">The Windows Forms <xref:System.Windows.Forms.MonthCalendar> control can display up to 12 months at a time.</span></span> <span data-ttu-id="c17d1-104">Domyślnie kontrolka ma wyświetlać tylko jeden miesiąc, ale można określić liczbę miesięcy są wyświetlane i jak są rozmieszczone w kontrolce.</span><span class="sxs-lookup"><span data-stu-id="c17d1-104">By default, the control displays only one month, but you can specify how many months are displayed and how they are arranged within the control.</span></span> <span data-ttu-id="c17d1-105">Po zmianie wymiary kalendarza zmieni się rozmiar kontrolki, dlatego upewnij się, że jest wystarczająco dużo miejsca w formularzu dla nowych wymiarów.</span><span class="sxs-lookup"><span data-stu-id="c17d1-105">When you change the calendar dimensions, the control is resized, so be sure there is enough room on the form for the new dimensions.</span></span>
+<span data-ttu-id="519a4-103">Formularze Windows <xref:System.Windows.Forms.MonthCalendar> formant może wyświetlić maksymalnie 12 miesięcy w danym momencie.</span><span class="sxs-lookup"><span data-stu-id="519a4-103">The Windows Forms <xref:System.Windows.Forms.MonthCalendar> control can display up to 12 months at a time.</span></span> <span data-ttu-id="519a4-104">Domyślnie kontrolka ma wyświetlać tylko jeden miesiąc, ale można określić liczbę miesięcy są wyświetlane i jak są rozmieszczone w kontrolce.</span><span class="sxs-lookup"><span data-stu-id="519a4-104">By default, the control displays only one month, but you can specify how many months are displayed and how they are arranged within the control.</span></span> <span data-ttu-id="519a4-105">Po zmianie wymiary kalendarza zmieni się rozmiar kontrolki, dlatego upewnij się, że jest wystarczająco dużo miejsca w formularzu dla nowych wymiarów.</span><span class="sxs-lookup"><span data-stu-id="519a4-105">When you change the calendar dimensions, the control is resized, so be sure there is enough room on the form for the new dimensions.</span></span>

-### <a name="to-display-multiple-months"></a><span data-ttu-id="c17d1-106">Aby wyświetlić wiele miesięcy</span><span class="sxs-lookup"><span data-stu-id="c17d1-106">To display multiple months</span></span>
+### <a name="to-display-multiple-months"></a><span data-ttu-id="519a4-106">Aby wyświetlić wiele miesięcy</span><span class="sxs-lookup"><span data-stu-id="519a4-106">To display multiple months</span></span>

--   <span data-ttu-id="c17d1-107">Ustaw <xref:System.Windows.Forms.MonthCalendar.CalendarDimensions%2A> liczbę miesięcy do wyświetlenia w poziomie i w pionie.</span><span class="sxs-lookup"><span data-stu-id="c17d1-107">Set the <xref:System.Windows.Forms.MonthCalendar.CalendarDimensions%2A> property to the number of months to display horizontally and vertically.</span></span>
+-   <span data-ttu-id="519a4-107">Ustaw <xref:System.Windows.Forms.MonthCalendar.CalendarDimensions%2A> liczbę miesięcy do wyświetlenia w poziomie i w pionie.</span><span class="sxs-lookup"><span data-stu-id="519a4-107">Set the <xref:System.Windows.Forms.MonthCalendar.CalendarDimensions%2A> property to the number of months to display horizontally and vertically.</span></span>

     ```vb
     MonthCalendar1.CalendarDimensions = New System.Drawing.Size (3,2)